eProsima/vulcanexus/docs/rst/tutorials/core/qos/ownership/ownership.rst

         </data_reader>
     </profiles>

-For the next section of this tutorial, let us consider both created XML files are stored in `~/` path.
+For the next section of this tutorial, let us consider both created XML files are stored in the ``~/`` directory.

 Execute ROS 2 demo nodes with modified QoS
 ------------------------------------------